Sequences of Bivariate Bicycle Codes from Covering Graphs: Projection and Lifting of Logical Operators

 \subsection{Projecting Logical Operators from a Cover to a Base Code}

-The graph covering map $\pi$ in Theorem \ref{thm:graphProjectionThm} induces a surjective linear map $p \colon \mathbb{F}_2^{\tilde{l}\tilde{m}} \rightarrow \mathbb{F}_2^{lm}$ between the free vector spaces of the cover and base graph vertex sets, where the basis of the two vector spaces are the monomial bases $\tilde{M}$ and $M$ respectively of Proposition \ref{prop:f2-alg}.
+The graph covering map $\pi$ in Theorem \ref{thm:graphProjectionThm} induces a surjective linear map $p \colon \mathbb{F}_2^{\tilde{l}\tilde{m}} \rightarrow \mathbb{F}_2^{lm}$ between the free vector spaces of the cover and base graph vertex sets, where the bases of the two vector spaces are the monomial bases $\tilde{M}$ and $M$ respectively of \eqref{eq:monbasis}.
 Its abstract description is as follows:

 \begin{dfn}[\textbf{Projection Map}] Let $\pi \colon \tilde{V} \rightarrow V$ from $C(\tilde{V},\tilde{E})$ to $B(V, E)$ be a graph covering map.
 Let $e_{\tilde{v}}$ be a basis vector in $\bbF_2^{|\tilde{V}|}$ corresponding to a vertex $v \in \tilde{V}$.
 Define a surjective linear map $p \colon \bbF_2^{|\tilde{V}|} \rightarrow \bbF_2^{|V|}$ by